M1 Finance vs. Wealthfront: Which Robo-Advisor Wins?

 💰 The winner: M1 Finance.
 M1 Finance doesn’t charge management fees (unless you choose the Plus membership).
 (However, M1 Finance does not offer full-service robo-advisor services either.)

-M1 Finance vs. Wealthfront: Socially Responsible (ESG) Portfolio
+M1 Finance vs. Wealthfront: Socially responsible investing

 🔔 Read our ESG investing guide to learn more.